cadolphs/style-transfer/JOURNAL.md

 # Journal
+## 2023-10-20: Diving into the code
+The repo linked in the paper is a bit tough to dive into because the true logic seems well hidden in the configuration files.
+I think I'll have to pry this apart piece by piece.
+So, what's a good way of defining milestones here?
+Let's do a few observations:

+* Original repo uses OmegaConf and Pytorch Lightning.
+Do these things play nicely with modal.com?
+*

 ## 2023-10-03: Reading the paper
 * The paper is fine, but the real deal will be in the code.
 So, next step: Clone the repo and dig around.
 * Training has to be done per style image (takes 20 minutes on consumer hardware o_O)